 … and are sometimes tied for increased support.

 Getting there, however, is no simple task.
 Though visitors’ ways are guided by a newly-minted cement pathway, the journey to Nongriat is a steep one.
 For information on getting to Cherrapunjee and then to Nongriat, check out our article on how to get to Cherrapunjee from Shillong.

 We were plagued by heavy rains as we wound through the forest.
 Knees wobbled from carrying our packs down the 2,500 stairs, and legs shook as we inched across slippery suspension bridges.
 But the landscape more than made up for the strain:

 Torrential downpour trapped us inside for the first day…

-But, of course, there’s more to Nongriat than just the double-decker bridge!
+But, of course, there’s more to Nongriat than just the double decker bridge!
 Take the time to hike an extra hour, and you’ll be treated to all kinds of stunning views.

 … and eventually come to the grand finale: Rainbow Falls.